Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    :align: center
    :scale: 70%

    *Screenshot of plotms.
 Fields 0 and 1 for channel 400 and correlation rr are plotted.
 Left is the data using all uv plane, and right excludes the short baselines uvrange < 1.5km.
-Note the cleaner data and lower RFI in the latter plot.*
+Note the cleaner data and lower RFI in amplitude dynamic range in the latter plot.*

 Flagging